 The basic standards for NFTs have simple functions like how to create them (known as minting) or how to delete them (known as burning).
 Tokens can also be transferred from one owner to another.

 NFTs become a "digital twin" of real-world things, creating a digital representation of that thing on the blockchain.
 This allows the state of that thing to be more easily tracked on an ongoing basis.
 It also provides transparency into the status of that thing and allows automation to be built on top of it, with rules for what happens when the ownership of that thing changes, for example.
 This puts that thing firmly into the digital world, allowing for much greater efficiency.

 Think about the last time you bought a car or a house.
 The paperwork involved with transferring the title or deed for assets like these is really a relic of a pre-digital era, with lawyers, notaries, and bankers all needing to be involved.
 With blockchain, these assets can be tokenized, allowing those processes to be digitized and greatly sped up.

 Three key attributes of blockchains are that they are decentralized, transparent, and open.
 Decentralization means that no one party has control over the blockchain itself.
 Once the rules are set in code, a malicious actor can’t come in and change them.

 Those rules are also known to all parties and codified in the smart contract.
 This provides transparency into how the system works.

 Finally, the openness of blockchains makes it easy for parties to join and participate.
 For enterprise use cases, that participation can be limited to known parties, but it’s easy to add new members to the system.

-You probably have ideas for how your business can put tokens to use too.
+You probably have ideas for how your business can put NFTs to use too.
 If so, Kaleido’s enterprise blockchain platform and token factory makes it easy to get started with your digital transformation projects.
 Try it free today.

 Want to go deeper?
-I recently presented on Enterprise Tokens for RiskStream Collaborative’s NFT Education Series.
+I recently presented on enterprise tokens for RiskStream Collaborative’s NFT Education Series.
 You can see the full webinar recording below: